Easy Gluten-Free Chicken Tetrazzini

 • 1 teaspoon light oil for the pasta water

-• In a skillet, add a tablespoon of oil and heat 1 minute.
-Add the onion and garlic.
+3. In a skillet, add 1 tablespoon light oil and heat 1 minute.
+Add 1/3 cup diced onion and 3 garlic cloves.
 Sauté for 5 minutes.
-Add in the mushrooms and cook on medium heat until softened.
+Add in 1 cup sliced mushrooms and cook on medium heat until softened.

-• Stir in the tapioca starch into the vegetables.
+4. Stir in 3 tablespoons tapioca starch into the vegetables.
 This will prevent lumps when you add the liquids.

-• Cook the spaghetti, but cook it for 1 minute less than the package directions.
+6. Cook 1 package gluten free spaghetti, but cook it for 1 minute less than the package directions.
 This will help the spaghetti hold up to being baked in the sauce better.

 Notes